Lachlan-Mayne/english-notes/pete r/English.md

 - Films create a sense of empathy for a character
 - "We accept the reality of the world at which we are presented" - Christof
 - "Seahaven is the way the world should be" - Christof to Sylvia in interview
+- Christof is arguing that Truman is living in a world he wants to be in
+-

 ### **Characters:**